 - Development of antibodies against clotting factors

-- Infections from transfusions (HIV and hepatitis B and C are no longer transmitted in donated blood)
+- Infections from transfusions (HIV and hepatitis B and C are no longer spread through donated blood)

 With careful management, many children with hemophilia can live relatively healthy lives with a normal lifespan.